AmbreenGulfraz09/Diabetes-Prediction-using-Logistic-Regression/README.md

 # 🩺 Diabetes Prediction Using Logistic Regression

 This project implements a machine learning model using **Logistic Regression** to predict whether a patient has diabetes.
-The model is trained on the PIMA Indian Diabetes dataset and includes steps like data cleaning, training, evaluation using confusion matrix, classification report, and ROC-AUC curve — all within a Jupyter Notebook / Google Colab environment.
+The model is trained on the PIMA Indian Diabetes dataset and includes steps like data cleaning, training, evaluation using confusion matrix, classification report — all within a Jupyter Notebook / Google Colab environment.

 ---